 Born 1964, M.Sc.
 (Econ.)
-Nationality: Swedish Elected to the Board in 2015
+Nationality: Swedish

-Member of the Nomination and Strategy Committee
+Elected to the Board in 2015 Member of the Nomination and Strategy Committee Independent of the Company and significant shareholders

 Business Advisor 2008- (for example to McKinsey & Co, Karen Millen, Gina Tricot, Hugo Boss)